Linus-Mussmaecher/rucola/README.md

 Rucola initially launches into the *select screen*.
 Here you will find an (unordered) list overview of all notes currently indexed by rucola, some statistics and a search bar.
+The indexing finds only files with a select set of file extensions and respects your `.gitignore` file if present.
 The statistics refer to two environments:
  - The *global environment* consists of all notes currently indexed by rucola and can only be changed by restarting the program (or directly changing your files and reloading the screen).
  - The *local environment* consists of all notes currently matching your search query.